 I don’t like delivering something I know is poorly designed.
 I can fix dry material, but I’ve got to be working with someone that allows that to happen.
-Thankfully, I’m at a point in my career where I choose what I work on.
+Thankfully, I’m at a point in my career where I can choose my work.

-We haven’t talked about yet, so I’m going to ask about fashion business part of your work and education.
+We haven’t talked about it yet, so I’m going to ask about the fashion business part of your work and education.
 Tell me more about that.

 The fashion business, oh my.
 Well, the key word is business.
 Fashion is fun, creative, and exciting.
 And like anything else, it’s also work.
 My degree and experience are in the business part of fashion.
 It’s a fast-paced business and a demanding business.
 I enjoyed it when I was in it, but I enjoy learning and development more.

 When you’re not working, what are your interests?

 When I’m not working you’ll find me skiing, biking, working out, following my favorite sports team, volunteering at church, traveling, keeping up with what’s new in fashion, reading, or listening to an audiobook.